 - Chartwell public entrance – patients will need to use the buzzer for access.

-The following entrances are currently open:
+The following entrances and exits are currently open:

 - The Emergency Department entrance remains open as normal, for emergency patients only.